Staff

 Email Jacob

-Jacob Smith is Arise's advancement and operations director.
+Jacob Smith is Alabama Arise’s advancement and operations director.
 In his role, he develops growth and operations strategies for the organization while ensuring its work runs smoothly through financial management, fundraising strategy and human resources administration.
 Jacob has more than a decade of nonprofit experience in fundraising and program management.
 Before joining Arise in 2022, Jacob served as the senior director, philanthropy and research at Women's Foundation of Alabama and as assistant director of development at YWCA Central Alabama.
 Jacob is an Alabama native and holds an M.P.A. from the University of Alabama at Birmingham and a B.A. in public relations from Auburn University.
 Outside of work, Jacob enjoys hiking, cooking and scoping out new restaurants in Birmingham.

-Email Akiesha
+Email Bernadette

 McKenzie Burton